Sukannia-suresh/SQL_Music_Store_Analysis/README.md

 5. **Practice**: Try out the SQL queries and exercises to improve your SQL skills.
 Experiment with modifying the queries or creating your own.

-6. **Contribute (Optional)**: If you have additional exercises, improvements, or suggestions, feel free to fork the repository, make changes, and submit a pull request.
-This can be a collaborative learning experience for beginners.

 ## Database Schema